 The Company’s flagship property is the St-Simon-Les-Mines Gold project site of Canada’s first gold rush.

 It hosts some of the largest historical placer gold mines in Eastern North America that were active from the 1860s to the 1960s.
-It produced the largest gold nuggets in Canadian mining history (50oz to 71oz).
+It produced some of the largest gold nuggets in Canadian mining history (50oz to 71oz).

 The property holds a historical* placer gold deposit.
 The Company currently is exploring for a hard rock gold deposit as the source of the gold placers.